moss-l/bhs-js-testing/boolean-simplification.md

 You might also notice that we don’t have a plain `else` clause here.
-That’s fine—if none of the test conditions are true then we will fall out after the last clause and then rather than returning a value explicitly it will implicitly return `undefined`.
+That’s fine—if none of the test conditions are true then we will fall out after the last clause and then rather than returning a value explicitly the function will implicitly return `undefined`.
 Since we’re pretty certain these four branches cover all the possible cases and thus we will never return `undefined` we could take the test condition off the last `else if` like this without changing the behavior of the function:

 ```javascript
 function sleep_in(weekday, vacation) {